Dovyski/cvui/docs/index.md

 ## Features

-- Lightweight and simple to use user interface.
+- Lightweight and simple to use user interface;
-- No external dependencies (except OpenCV).
+- Header-only with no external dependencies (except OpenCV);
-- Based on OpenCV drawing primitives only (OpenGL or Qt are not required).
+- Based on OpenCV drawing primitives only (OpenGL or Qt are not required);
-- Friendly and C-like API (no classes/objects, etc).
+- Friendly and C-like API (no classes/objects, etc);
-- Easily render components without worrying about their position (using rows/columns).
+- Easily render components without worrying about their position (using rows/columns);
-- MIT licensed.
+- Simple (yet powerful) mouse API;
+- Modest number of UI components (11 in total).